BAJAJ FINSERV DIRECT LIMITED

 What Does Ledger Balance Mean

-• Securities Ledger: This reflects the valuation of shares held
+• Securities Ledger: Represents the recorded value of shares or securities held that are not blocked or pledged.

 Why Ledger Balance Is Important